-We must make every effort to establish the source’s credibility and find means to corroborate the information.
+We must make efforts to establish the source’s credibility and/or find means to corroborate the information.

-Once we have undertaken to protect a source, we ensure no details that could lead to identification are used on air.
+Once we have undertaken to protect a source, we ensure no details that could lead to identification are revealed.
 We are careful in the use of research material.
 We use the best technical tools to hide an identity for broadcast.

-Whenever anonymity is granted, both the journalist and the source must be fully aware that this commitment extends to CBC as well, and is not merely limited to the journalist granting it.
+Whenever confidentiality is granted, both the journalist and the source must be fully aware that this commitment extends to CBC as well, and is not merely limited to the journalist granting it.